idsia-robotics/nanorobotics/_pages/student-projects.md

 Finally, the control part brings the system from the current state to the target one.
 This project focuses on the state estimation functionality via visual odometry (VO) algorithms for resource-constrained nano-drones.
 [Traditional pipelines](https://ieeexplore.ieee.org/document/6096039) for visual odometry rely on computationally costly feature extraction, matching, and geometric motion estimation stages, making them not yet fully exploitable aboard nano-drones.
-In this project, the candidate will explore learning-based approaches, e.g. [DPVO](https://github.com/princeton-vl/DPVO) and [DEVO](https://github.com/tum-vision/DEVO), and work to mitigate these limitations on a visual odometry pipeline, allowing for the in-field evaluation of trade-offs between accuracy and computational cost.
+In this project, the candidate will explore learning-based approaches, e.g., [DPVO](https://github.com/princeton-vl/DPVO) and [DEVO](https://github.com/tum-vision/DEVO), and work to mitigate these limitations on a visual odometry pipeline, allowing for the in-field evaluation of trade-offs between accuracy and computational cost.
 The resulting system will be integrated aboard a [Crazyflie 2.1 brushless nano-drone](https://www.bitcraze.io/products/crazyflie-2-1-brushless/), leveraging the [GAP9](https://arxiv.org/abs/2407.13706v1) ultra-low power multi-core System-on-Chip for high-performance parallel onboard computation.

 **Contacts:**